-- attend relevant training to help their understanding and guide appropriate models of behaviour; - help implement the setting's behaviour procedures including the stepped approach; - have the necessary skills to advise other staff on how to address behaviour issues and to access expert advice, if necessary;
+- attend relevant training to help their understanding and guide appropriate models of behaviour; - help implement the setting's behaviour procedures including the stepped approach; - have the necessary skills to advise other staff on how to address behaviour issues and to access expert advice, if necessary. - Take guidance from the behaviour management folder and the behaviour management lead to support the staff member to find strategies to help the child (if needed).